Kansas Office of Veterans Services

 For discharges after 1991, contact Kansas Office of Veterans Services at 785-296-3976.

-For assistance, you may contact any Kansas Office of Veteran Services Veterans Service Representative, call the U.S. Department of Veterans Affairs at 800-827-1000 or visit http://www.archives.gov.
+For assistance, you may contact any Kansas Office of Veterans Services Veterans Service Representative or call the U.S. Department of Veterans Affairs at 800-827-1000 or visit http://www.archives.gov.

-You will need to complete a Standard Form 180 (SF 180), sign and mail it to the Military Records section of the National Personnel Records Center, 1 Archives Dr., St. Louis, MO 63138.
+You will need to complete a Standard Form 180 (SF 180), sign and mail it to the Military Records section of the National Personnel Records Center, 1 Archives Drive, St. Louis, MO 63138.

-The National Center for Veterans Analysis and Statistics estimates 195,343 Veterans living in Kansas as of FY20
+The National Center for Veterans Analysis and Statistics estimates 181,272 Veterans living in Kansas (as of FY24):

-For more in-depth figures, including county-by-county breakdowns, visit the NCVAS website: National Center for Veterans Analysis and Statistics (va.gov)
+For more in-depth figures, including county-by-county breakdowns, visit National Center for Veterans Analysis and Statistics (va.gov)

 The eligibility criteria to be admitted into the State Veterans Home Program include the following: